PerseusArkouda/ChatEvolvedDiscordBot/README.md

 git clone https://github.com/PerseusArkouda/ChatEvolvedDiscordBot
 cd ChatEvolvedDiscordBot
 ```
-Open and edit ChatEvolvedDiscord.js, setup the basic config, save and close.
+Open and edit ChatEvolvedDiscord.js, setup the basic config, save and close
 Type in terminal/cmd:
 ```
 node ChatEvolvedDiscord.js
 ```
-You should now have Chat Evolved mod fully working with cross chat capabalities and also ChatEvolvedDiscordBot to send/receive messages from/to defined Discord channel.
+You should now have Chat Evolved mod fully working with cross chat capabalities and also ChatEvolvedDiscordBot to send/receive messages from/to defined Discord channel
 ___

 ##### - **Windows notes:**